moarpheus/terraform-aws-backend/README.md

-# S3 Backend for terraform state with Dynamo DB
+# S3 Backend for terraform state with Dynamo DB to hold the lock

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Providers